Medicine Overview of Pio G Tablet

 How to use Pio G Tablet

 Take this medicine in the dose and duration as advised by your doctor.
 Swallow it as a whole.
 Do not chew, crush or break it.
-It can be taken with or without food, but it is better to take Pio G 30mg Tablet at a fixed time.
+Pio G 30mg Tablet may be taken with or without food, but it is better to take it at a fixed time.

 How Pio G Tablet works

-Pio g 30mg tablet is an anti-diabetic medicine.
+Pio g 30mg tablet is an anti-diabetic medication.
 It works by increasing the body's sensitivity to insulin, a natural substance that helps control blood sugar levels.